OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 [Return to Contents](#contents)

 ## 060700.
-Notes on series and multipart monographic resources
+Notes on series and multipart monographic resources (repeatable)

 **Definition:** A note on the series or multipart monograph.